scttfrdmn/aws-101-for-tranium/README.md

 The monitoring system includes intelligent resource management:

-- **Resource Monitoring**: Checks CPU and Neuron device utilization
+- **Comprehensive Monitoring**: Checks both CPU and Trainium chip (NeuronCore) utilization
 - **User Awareness**: Detects if users are logged in before taking action
+- **Smart Idle Detection**: Instances are considered idle only when both CPU and Trainium activity are low
 - **Automated Shutdown**: Stops idle instances with no active users
-- **Warning System**: Sends messages to logged-in users on idle instances
+- **Warning System**: Sends warning messages to all logged-in users on idle instances
 - **Override Option**: Can be temporarily disabled via configuration when needed
+- **Cross-Platform Compatible**: Works on both macOS and Linux systems

 ### Benefits of Using These Scripts